siscia/css-parser/README.md

 ## Usage

 The API of the library expose two major use:

 1. Parse a whole css file all at one

 2. Parse one css rule at the time

 Depending on the dimension of the file the parsing of the whole css will be slow, the bigger the file the slower the parsing.

-I don't know the time complexity of instaparse, but an educate guess could eliminate a linear time complexity.
+I don't know the time complexity of instaparse, but an educate guess would probably eliminate a linear time complexity.

 On the other side, parse one css rule at the time will produce a `lazy-seq` and will parse way smaller chuck of text at the time.